singlestore-labs/singlestoredb-python/docs/_sources/api.rst.txt

 .. autosummary::
    :toctree: generated/

-   manage_workspace
+   manage_workspaces

 WorkspaceManager
 ................

-WorkspaceManager objects are returned by the :func:`manage_workspace` function.
+WorkspaceManager objects are returned by the :func:`manage_workspaces` function.
 They allow you to retrieve information about workspaces in your account, or create new ones.